MarcKissel/Trying_again/content/publication/wargroup_paper.md

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-image = "headers/bubbles-wide.jpg"
+#image = "headers/bubbles-wide.jpg"
-caption = "My caption :smile:"
+#caption = "My caption :smile:"

 +++

-More detail can easily be written here using *Markdown* and $\rm \LaTeX$ math code.
+for more information please see the [blog post here](https://marckisseltemp.netlify.com/post/warfare/)